 A: Yes.
-Before the initial sale of the 9,268,292 Omega shares can be consummated, certain closing conditions must be satisfied or waived, including the consummation of the debt financing contemplated by the commitment letter dated September 8, 2006 issued to Omega by Ableco Finance LLC, an affiliate of Cerberus Capital Management, L.P.
-This and the other conditions are described in this Information Statement in the section entitled "THE PROPOSED SALE OF OUR OMEGA SHARES - Description of the Terms of the Stock Purchase Agreement - Conditions to Closing of the Sale."
+Before the initial sale of the 9,268,292 Omega shares can be consummated, certain closing conditions must be satisfied or waived.
+These conditions are described in this Information Statement in the section entitled "THE PROPOSED SALE OF OUR OMEGA SHARES - Description of the Terms of the Stock Purchase Agreement - Conditions to Closing of the Sale."
 If these conditions are not satisfied or waived, then the initial sale will not be consummated even though it has been approved by written consent.